Oldest profession: Association with prostitution

-Residual usage of the phrase in its reputable sense
+Residual usage of the phrase in other senses

-There is some evidence that unworldly speakers (e.g. of the older generation) or unsophisticated audiences (e.g. in small towns or rural areas) were not at first aware of the phrase's newly acquired meaning.
-Thus for some time the following could be said in English newspaper reports without apparent embarrassment: "A certain proportion of the cadets were now leaving to enter the oldest profession in the world" (1895).
+There is some evidence that older generations of speakers or audiences in rural areas were not at first aware of the phrase's newly acquired meaning.
+Thus, for some time the following could be said in English newspaper reports without apparent embarrassment: "A certain proportion of the cadets were now leaving to enter the oldest profession in the world" (1895).
 "This gentleman's name often figures high in local prize lists, and he is considered an enthusiast in 'the oldest profession in the world'" (1902).
 "Mr Petrie heard the voice of God and observed the working of His hand in ways that are denied to most of us.
 His speech, and especially his prayers, exhibited a rare consciousness of the beauty of holiness, and were fragrant with phrases of singular charm.
 As you all know, Mr Petrie followed the oldest profession in the world" (1915).
 "In conclusion, he [Lord Eustace Percy] reminded the teachers that they were the most ancient profession in the world, having descended from the Academy of Plato, and they must always remember that fact (1924)."

 However, those "innocent" uses of the phrase tended to die out as awareness of the newly acquired meaning increased, as did the appreciation that antiquity, of itself, did not make a profession respectable.
 One sociologist has argued that the phrase did not invariably refer to prostitution until the 1970s.

 Second-oldest profession

 The phrase "world's second-oldest profession" may refer to any number of trades and professions, playing on perceived similarities to prostitution.
 One frequent use of the phrase is to refer to spies and spying.
 An explanation of the phrase's association with espionage is that both spies and prostitutes are mentioned in the same passage in the Book of Joshua.

 "Joshua son of Nun sent two spies out from Shittim secretly with orders to reconnoitre the country.
 The two men came to Jericho and went to the house of a prostitute named Rahab..."

 Ronald Reagan referred to politics as the second-oldest profession with the alleged quip, "Someone once said that politics is the second-oldest profession.
 I'm beginning to think it bears resemblance to the first."

 According to the World Almanac website, nominations for the second-oldest profession include: actors, casino gambling, con men, gangsters, counterfeiters, gigolos, glassmakers, interpreters, journalists, moving companies, pharmacists, pickpockets, pimps, pirates, press agents, spies, and quacks.
-Humorist Erma Bombeck titled one of her books Motherhood: The Second Oldest Profession, since presumably many prostitutes (the "oldest profession") got pregnant.

 Many other professions have been called the second-oldest in the media, including tip sheet-sale, litigation, environmental engineering, professional consultancy, pawnbrokering, hotel-management, tomb-raiding, and surveying.